Berkshire County Court Records

 Searching Family Court Records

 The eCourts case search covers Probate and Family Court dockets.
-Users can look up cases by party name or docket number to find filing dates, scheduled hearings, and docket entries.
-Physical case files are maintained at the Pittsfield courthouse and can be reviewed in person during business hours.
+Search by party name or docket number to find filing dates, scheduled hearings, and docket entries.
+Physical case files are kept at the Pittsfield courthouse and can be reviewed in person during business hours.

 Confidentiality in Family Cases

-While most family court files are accessible to the public, several categories receive heightened protection:
+Most family court files are accessible to the public, but several categories receive heightened protection:

 - Abuse prevention orders (M.G.L. c.
-209A): Certain details may be impounded to protect the safety of the plaintiff, particularly address information.
+209A): Certain details may be impounded to protect the plaintiff's safety, particularly address information.

 - Adoption files: Sealed upon entry of the adoption decree.
 Access requires a court order or use of the state's post-adoption search and reunion services.